 As one of the world’s largest container ports, Hong Kong’s total port cargo throughput increased by 1.8% to 263.3 million tonnes in 2019 year over year.
 (Credit: Shutterstock)

 While political changes, trade war and coronavirus throw a curveball into the global status quo, the experience is serving up an interesting environment in which to be an economist.
 We look forward to more insights to come from Professor Heiwai Tang in the near future.

-The Faculty of Business and Economics at HKU (also known as HKU Business School) has long-established research strength in China business and economics.
-The Faculty’s Institute for China and Global Development (ICGD) is advancing understanding of China’s economic growth, its integration with the world economy, and the change in global development.
+HKU Business School has long-established research strength in China business and economics.
+The School’s Institute for China and Global Development (ICGD) is advancing understanding of China’s economic growth, its integration with the world economy, and the change in global development.
 ICGD draws together leading scholars of economics, finance and business strategy to produce high-impact publications, including cases, reports and policy recommendations, providing practical guidance and impact on cross-border acquisitions, flows of trade, overseas financing, outbound investment and economic integration.

 Professor Heiwai TANG